 - providers waiving patient co-pays or deductibles then over-billing the insurance company;

-- providers billing patients for more than their copay amount for services that have been prepaid or paid in full under a managed care plan.
+- providers billing patients for more than their copay amount for health care services that have been prepaid or paid in full under a managed care plan.

-When consumers commit health care fraud, the offense often takes place in the following ways:
+When consumers commit Medicare or health care fraud, the offense often takes place in the following ways:

 - patients filing claims for medication or procedures they did not receive